rasdani/reasoning-gym/GALLERY.md

 ......

 Answer: None
-Metadata: {'board_config': 'FCCDDDFooooIGoxAAIGoHoooooHEEEoooooo', 'min_moves': 6}
+Metadata: {'board_config': 'FCCDDDFooooIGoxAAIGoHoooooHEEEoooooo', 'min_moves': 6, 'difficulty': {'min_moves': 6}}

 Example 3:
 Question: Move the red car (AA) to the exit on the right.
 Specify moves in the format: 'F+1 K+1 M-1 C+3 H+2 ...'
 where the letter is the vehicle and +/- number is spaces to move right/left or down/up.
+Walls are marked with an 'x'.
+Cars cannot move through walls, and walls cannot be moved.
+A car oriented vertically can only move up and down, a car oriented horizontally can only move left and right.

 Board:
 GBBIJK